simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="cruise_names"></a>
 + **cruise_names**<br/>
 If your dataset represents measurements made during a cruise expedition (or expeditions), provide a list of cruise official names here.
 If your dataset is associated with more than one cruise, please put them in separate cells under the cruise_names column.
-If the cruises have any nicknames, please include them too.
+If the cruises have any nicknames, please include them in the same cell as the official cruise name separated by a comma(s).
 Leave this field blank if your dataset is not associated with a cruise expedition.
 This is not a required field.<br/>

     * Required: No (optional)
     * Constraint: No length limits